yuzhimanhua/MICoL/README.md

 ## Installation
 For training, GPUs are strongly recommended.
-We use one NVIDIA V100 16GB to run each experiment.
+We use one NVIDIA V100 16GB GPU in our experiments.

 ### Dependency
 The code is written in Python 3.6.
 We use PyTorch and HuggingFace transformers to build the model.
 The dependencies are summarized in the file ```requirements.txt```.
 You can install them like this: